-The Fotografiska Museum is housed in a 1900’s history buildings and features he work of world renowned photographers with 4 major photographic exhibits and 15-20 smaller shows.
-From the fourth floor you can also enjoy one of the best views of the city and amazing food.
-Even Fotografiska’s award winning restaurant run by renowned Paul Svensson is all about design with locally sourced seasonal dishes that are cooked and combined based on colour, form, aroma and texture.
+The Fotografiska Museum is housed in a 1900’s historic buildings and features the works of world-renowned photographers with 4 major photographic exhibits and 15-20 smaller shows.
+From the fourth floor, you can also enjoy one of the best views of the city and amazing food.
+Even Fotografiska’s award-winning restaurant run by renowned Paul Svensson is all about design with locally sourced seasonal dishes that are cooked and combined based on colour, form, aroma and texture.

 The Stockholm Subway System Art